Office Address

 It may seem like the vaccines were developed quickly, but the process included rigorous safety reviews required for all new vaccines.
 The urgency of the pandemic created greater access to research funding, reduced bureaucratic obstacles, and encouraged unparalleled levels of government and industry cooperation.
 With these supports in place, scientists built upon previous work on coronavirus vaccines and on mRNA vaccine technology to develop these new vaccines quickly and effectively.

-As the science and the virus evolve, so does our understanding of what it means to be fully vaccinated.
+As the science and the virus evolve, so does our understanding of what it means to be up to date.
 Scientists and medical experts continue to closely watch for signs of waning vaccine immunity over time, how well the vaccines protect against new variants of the virus, and how that data differs across the population.
+COVID-19 vaccination recommendations will be updated by officals when needed.

 I already had COVID-19—why do I still need the vaccine?